wrkzcoin/wrkzcoin/scripts/docker/README.md

 docker rmi wrkzcoin-cli-builder     # the image
 ```

+`build-docker/` also holds the macOS toolchain, so removing it costs another
+20-40 minutes on the next `macos` build. `rm -rf build-docker/toolchain/macos`
+alone forces just that to be rebuilt.

 ## Troubleshooting

 - **Compiler killed / `c++: fatal error: Killed signal`**: out of memory.